techidaily/site-win11-tips/source/_posts/boosting-user-interface-add-psoft-tools-to-windows-11.md

  The SyMenu options window also includes a**Structure** tab.
 You can restructure the menu by dragging items up and down the**Menu structure** box.
 To add more separators, drag**<Separator>** from available elements onto a menu position.
 Select**Apply** to save all changes made in the SyMenu options window.

- If you're looking for apps to add to your repertoire, why not check out[the best portable apps that require no installation](https://www.makeuseof.com/tag/best-portable-apps/) ?
+ If you're looking for apps to add to your repertoire, why not check out [the best portable apps that require no installation](https://www.makeuseof.com/tag/best-portable-apps/) ?

 ## How to Add a Portable Software Menu With LiberKey

  LiberKey adds a bigger portable software menu to Windows that includes animation effects, tabs, and larger icons.
 Its tabbed layout enables you to create alternative menu tabs for opening portable apps.
 These are the steps for adding a portable software menu to Windows with LiberKey:

 1. Plug a flash drive into a USB slot on your PC.
-2. Bring up the[LiberKeys website](https://www.liberkey.com/) in browser software.
+2. Bring up the [LiberKeys website](https://www.liberkey.com/) in browser software.
 3. Select the**Download LiberKey 5.8** option.
 ![The Download LiberKey option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/download-liberkay-option.jpg)
 4. Double-click**LiberKey\_5.8.1129.exe** to open a setup wizard for the software.